Tovino Thomas

-Tovino Thomas (born 21 January 1989) is an Indian actor and film producer who prominently works in Malayalam films.
+Tovino Thomas (born 21 January 1989) is an Indian actor and film producer who predominantly works in Malayalam films.
 He made his debut in 2012 with the film Prabhuvinte Makkal.
-His breakthrough roles were in the films ABCD (2013), 7th Day (2014) and Ennu Ninte Moideen (2015).
+His breakthrough roles were in the films ABCD (2013), 7th Day (2014), Ennu Ninte Moideen (2015).
 He starred as the titular character in the Netflix superhero film Minnal Murali (2021).

+He won the Filmfare Award for Best Supporting Actor for his performance in Ennu Ninte Moideen (2015).
+He also won the Kerala Film Critics Association Award and the Filmfare Critics Award for Best Actor – Malayalam for his performance in Mayanadhi (2017).
+In 2022, Tovino won the SIIMA Award for Best Actor for Minnal Murali and Kala.

 Tovino has co-produced the film Kilometers and Kilometers.
-On 21 January 2021, he launched his own production house - Tovino Thomas Productions.
-Kala is the first venture by his own production house where he also played the role of the antagonist.
+On 21 January 2021, he launched his own production house, Tovino Thomas Productions.
+Kala is the first venture by his own production house.

-He won the Filmfare Award for Best Supporting Actor for his performance in Ennu Ninte Moideen (2015).
-He also won the Kerala Film Critics Association Award and Filmfare Critics Award for Best Actor for his performance in Mayanadhi (2017).
-For his constantly evolving looks and style, Tovino is ranked among the most desirable men from Kerala as published by the Kochi Times, which, in 2018, ranked him first.
-In 2022, Tovino won the SIIMA Award for Best Actor, for Minnal Murali and Kala.

-Early life
+Early life and education

-Tovino was born into a Suriyani Nasrani Catholic family in Irinjalakuda, Thrissur as the younger son of Adv.
-Ellikkal Thomas and Sheela Thomas.
+Tovino Thomas was born on 21 January 1989 in Irinjalakuda, Thrissur, to Sheela and Adv.
+E. Thomas of the Ellikkal house as the youngest Child.
 His siblings are Tingston Thomas and Dhanya Thomas.
-He completed primary schooling from Don Bosco Higher Secondary School, Irinjalakuda and Secondary (Plus Two) schooling from St Mary's Higher Secondary School Irinjalakuda and graduated with bachelor's degree in electronics and communication engineering from Tamil Nadu College of Engineering, Coimbatore, Tamil Nadu.
+He completed primary schooling from Don Bosco Higher Secondary School, Irinjalakuda and Secondary (Plus Two) schooling from St Mary's Higher Secondary School Irinjalakuda and graduated with bachelor's degree in electronics and communication engineering from Tamil Nadu College of Engineering, Coimbatore.
 He was a part of the handball Team of Don Bosco High School and also helmed as the school leader.
 He later worked in Cognizant Technologies as a software engineer.
-He was active in sports, fitness and modeling.
+He was active in sports, fitness and modelling.

 Career

+Debut and early work (2012-2014)

-Tovino Thomas made his acting debut in Prabhuvinte Makkal directed by Sajeev Anthikkad in 2012.
+Tovino Thomas made his acting debut in Prabhuvinte Makkal (2012) directed by Sajeev Anthikkad.
 Subsequently, he worked as an assistant director in Roopesh Peethambaran's Theevram.
 In ABCD: American-Born Confused Desi (2013) he portrayed the role of the antagonist.
-Tovino appeared as the lead in the film Koothara which also featured Mohanlal.
-He played a lead role in Roopesh Peethambaran's second directorial venture You Too Brutus.
+Tovino played one of the leads in the film Koothara, which also featured Mohanlal.
+Again, he was cast in an important role in Roopesh Peethambaran's second directorial venture You Too Brutus.